25Ericcheong/go-fundamentals/README.md

 - Look into the term Test Doubles (https://martinfowler.com/bliki/TestDouble.html)
 - To mock HTTP server, look at standard library - `net/http/httptest`
 - To read more about reflection - https://go.dev/blog/laws-of-reflection
-- To read more about context - https://go.dev/blog/context
+- To read more about context - https://go.dev/blog/context.
+Look at examples and try to better understand the use of context